-3. If you are playing with multiple teams, have the winning team sign and date one of the cones, signifying that they are indeed King of the Cones!
+4. If you are playing with multiple teams, have the winning team sign and date one of the cones.
+Make sure to post it on social media and let everyone know that they are indeed King of the Cones!

 To get more great games, subscribe to our blog and follow us on Twitter @stumingames.

 p.s.
 Full credit to Matt Austin for this amazing picture of a Royal Marine in a mud run during training.